onecompiler/cheatsheets/sql.md

 Check → Limits value.

 Foreign Key → Is a unique/primary key in a different table, but referenced in another.

+Not Null -> It emsures that a column does not have a null value.

 ## Group By Clause
 Used with different functions like COUNT, AVG, etc..